 - Few sprigs Curry leaves

 - Wash chicken under running water and drain off completely.
-Marinate it with marination ingredients and set aside for at least 45 mins to 1 hour.
+Marinate it with marination ingredients.
+Set aside for at least 45 mins to 1 hour.
 Overnight yields the best soft chicken.

-- Heat oil in a deep pan until hot enough to fry the chicken, fry chicken till they are cooked fully.
+- Heat oil in a deep pan until hot enough to fry the meat, fry till they are cooked fully and golden.
 Stir while frying for even frying.
 Drain them on a kitchen tissue.

-- Heat a pan with 1 tbsp. oil, add curry leaves, green chilies and cumin, fry till the leaves turn crisp and set aside for garnish.
+- Heat a pan with 1 tbsp. oil, add curry leaves, green chilies and cumin, fry till the leaves turn crisp.
+You can set aside few for garnish.

-- Add the chilli garlic paste and let it begin to bubble.
+- Add the seasoning mixture we prepared above and let it begin to bubble.

-- When the sauces begin to bubble, add the fried chicken and toss and fry on medium heat till the chicken absorbs all the sauce and the raw smell of garlic disappears.
-Over frying can make the chicken hard, so switch off in time.serve with onion wedges
+- Add the friedchicken and toss and fry on medium heat till the it absorbs all the moisture and the raw smell of garlic disappears.
+Over frying can make the it hard, so switch off in time.serve with onion wedges.